paulscherrerinstitute/wica-http/README.md

       When you navigate to this page the server should connect to the database and the counters should start incrementing.

+      Since Version 1.4.1 the example includes code to illustrate how to set the value of the control system channel (which in the case of the example resets the counters back to zero).

    1. Start Developing.

       If the previous step worked successfully then the system is ready for something more interesting.